BrainBlend-AI/atomic-agents/docs/api/atomic_agents/lib/tools/yelp_restaurant_finder_tool.md

 #### Arguments

-- `params` *YelpSearchToolSchema* - The input parameters for the tool, adhering to the input schema.
+- `params` *YelpSearchToolInputSchema* - The input parameters for the tool, adhering to the input schema.
 - `max_results` *Optional[int]* - The maximum number of search results to return.

 #### Returns